 Clement’s coaching experiences before GA rowing include F&M rowing for one season and the Whitemarsh Technical Training program this past fall.

-This past year, Clement also graduated with his master’s degree in Sports Psychology from Temple University.
-His goal is to take what he has learned while at Temple, and combined with his own competitive and coaching experiences, give GA girls rowing its best season yet.
+Clement recently graduated with his master’s degree in Sports Psychology from Temple University.
+His goal is to take what he has learned while at Temple, and, combined with his own competitive and coaching experiences, give GA girls rowing its best season yet.

 Contact info: Clement.Hsu@germantownacademy.org